OULibraries/galileo-architecture/docs/item-import.md

 ```
 drush import-function-name $bag-uri
 ```
-We may also want to specify a parent for the object to be created.
+We may also want to specify a parent for the object to be created, but that could also be part of the item recipe.

 ### Initial requirements for import
 1. The importing logic has to be applicable or easily extendable to other islandora content models for future use.